Crushing the Opposition: How Ellen White Treated Those Who Rejected Her

 • SDA health teachings on tea and meat-eating had been made "tests" of the faith.

-Mrs. White castigated McCullagh for his apostacy.
+Mrs. White castigated McCullagh for his apostasy.
 She told her family that McCullagh was "deluded" and Satan had "power over his mind."22 She wrote that he was "deceived by Satan."23 She was further enraged when McCullagh and his wife went to the homes of SDA members and unveiled the uncomfortable truth Ellen White's writings.
-Mrs. White complained that "the most wicked falsehoods came from the lips of Mr. and Mrs. McCullagh."24 She called their faithful testimony about Mrs. Whites deceptive practices "slime and filth, which Satan has poured forth against the servants of God."25
+Mrs. White complained that "the most wicked falsehoods came from the lips of Mr. and Mrs. McCullagh."24 She called their honest testimony about Mrs. White's deceptive practices "slime and filth, which Satan has poured forth against the servants of God."25

 Anyone who doubts Ellen White